 | Anonymous accounts | Enables aggression | 8, 6 |

-The Dominant Types
+The Dominant Three

-Type 8: The Platform’s Kings
+Type 8: The Platform’s Royalty

-Type 8s are Twitter royalty because the platform rewards their natural style:
+Type 8s are Twitter royalty because the platform rewards their natural style: direct, forceful communication that doesn’t hedge or apologize.

 Type 1: The Correctors